wookey-project/wookeypedia/sphinx/source/tataouine/internals.rst

      added to drv-y
    * If the option is set to n, the file is added to drv-n.

-All Makefile.objs fulfill their variables.
-Makefile.gen then includes all Makefile.objs.
-As said above, this inclusion can be done from any Makefile including Makefile.gen file, whatever its directory is, while PROJ\_FILES variable exists.
+All Makefile.objs fulfill their variables. m_generic.mk then includes all Makefile.objs.
+As said above, this inclusion can be done from any Makefile including m_generic.mk file, whatever its directory is, while PROJ\_FILES variable exists.

 ..
 FIXME